katasonov-dev/sandbox_projects-blind_date_app/README.md

-# README
+# Blind dates application

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This application is dockerized so you may want to use docker to launch it:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Steps:
+1. `docker-compose build` to build docker images
+2. `docker-compose up` to start services

+Run migrations and seed db:
+`docker-compose run web rake db:migrate && rake db:seed`

+All done, you may browse the app by this address: http://0.0.0.0:3000